 docker imagesto find the image tag.

-path_to_below with the entire path to the location of the folders that you created (for example, “c:/Users/user-name/driverlessai_folder/data”), and replace TAG with the Docker image tag.
+path_to_below with the entire path to the location of the folders that you created (for example, “c:/Users/user-name/driverlessai_folder/data”).
 Note that this is regular Docker, not NVIDIA Docker.
 GPU support will not be available.
+Note that from version 1.10 DAI docker image runs with internal

 Stopping the Docker Image¶